omegaui/omegaide/README.md

 Want to have a look before giving a try?

-See a dry of the latest release on the official channel!
+See a what's new in the latest release on the official channel!

 [![](/images/youtube-icon.png)](https://www.youtube.com/channel/UCpuQLV8MfuHaWHYSq-PRFXg)